 Gone are the days when you could come in at asking price and easily seal the deal.
 And forget about trying to get a discount on price!
 Today, every single detail of your offer has to be on-point, or you could lose out to the next buyer.

 Yet that doesn’t mean you should put yourself at risk.
 You should carefully consider whether to include contract contingencies to protect yourself in the deal.

 A contingency means that you’re willing to purchase the home contingent on certain details checking out.
 Though you won’t need a financing contingency, you might consider an inspection contingency and an appraisal contingency.

 And remember: Just because you can remove a contingency, doesn’t mean you should.
-Around 87% of buyers use inspections for a reason.
+Only 20% of buyers waived inspections, according to a recent HomeLight survey.
 And the appraisal might seem like unnecessary lender red tape — but in actuality, it can protect you from overpaying, too.

 So how do you balance being competitive with protecting yourself?
 Work closely with your agent to create an offer that speaks to the seller’s specific needs.
 Sometimes that can mean offering a higher price, a more flexible closing timeline, or a rent-back agreement (where you rent the home back to the seller for a period of time after closing).
 And sometimes that means strategically dropping contingencies.

 You’ve finished your seller research, created the perfect winning bid, and you’re ready to make that sweet little home your own.
 It’s time to submit your offer and cross your fingers.
 When your bid is chosen, you’ll be ready to move quickly with cash in hand!